jo824/using-kit/using-go/second.md

 }
 ```

-The `Handler` interface is contains a single method `ServeHTTP` that takes 2 values"
+`Handler` is an interface that contains a single method `ServeHTTP`. `ServeHTTP` takes 2 values
- 1. `ResponseWriter` which is an interface is used by an HTTP handler to construct an HTTP response
+ 1. `ResponseWriter` which is an interface is used by an HTTP handler to construct an HTTP response.
- 2. A pointer to an `http.Request`
+ 2. A pointer to an `http.Request` struct.

 We'll look at the Request and Response objects in more detail in a bit.
 We'll work each of them often.
 Now lets build a handler knowing what we know about Go types and interfaces.

 ```
-type MyFirstHandler string
+type MyFirstHandler struct{}

 func (g MyFirstHandler) ServeHTTP(w http.ResponseWriter, r *http.Request) {
 fmt.Println("MyFirstHandler type implements http.Handler")